tktk0330/DOTENKOPlus/README.md

 ![Screenshot 2024-10-05 at 12 34 08](https://github.com/user-attachments/assets/8e3f78c8-5632-483c-ae95-6f55227e5005)

 The UI design was created using Figma.
-Advanced animations made with After Effects were implemented for each action.
-We aimed to replicate the appearance of the card hands as realistically as possible, and the Joker was given a special glow to emphasize its rarity.
+Validation is applied to input fields such as names and rate numbers to ensure smooth operation.

 # Language and Libraries
 - Swift